honestbee/honestbee.github.io/_posts/2016-02-07-building-web-app-using-google-sheet.md

 ## App Scripts

 The solution we came up with was to build a small web application with a image uploader.
-The interesting thing was - the web application runs on top of Google sheet.
+The interesting thing was - the web application runs on top of Google Sheets.
 So no need to deploy it anywhere.
-You can even reference the Google sheet values inside the html application using [Google Sheet API](https://developers.google.com/sheets/)
+You can even reference the Google Sheets values inside the html application using [Google Sheets API](https://developers.google.com/sheets/)

 ## Script Editor

-Start by opening the script editor from Google sheet as shown below
+Start by opening the script editor from Google Sheets as shown below

 ![img](/img/posts/web_app_google_sheet/script_editor.png)